 Remember also that the best 10 year guaranteed level term rate available was $3,800 per year or $38,000 over the 10 years.

-The above American National Life rates are surprisingly competitive.
-I told my client that as long as he was still not using tobacco/nicotine this coming November and he has not used any in the previous 12 months and his health is still good otherwise, we’ll have him re-apply for best 20 year term rate available to him then which could cost about $1,600 (or about $5,000 less than the best 20 year term rate while he was still a smoker).
+The American National Life rates above are surprisingly competitive.
+I told my client that as long as he was still not using tobacco/nicotine this coming November, has not used any in the previous 12 months, and his health is still good otherwise, we’ll have him re-apply for the best 20 year term rate available to him then, which could cost about $1,600 (or about $5,000 less than the best 20 year term rate while he was still a smoker).

-But if he is still smoking or if he’s had any negative change in his health, either of which could preclude him from getting a better rate, American National Life offers an awesome opportunity to automatically convert or extend his policy to a 20 or 30 year term plan in the first 3 policy years or he could convert to a permanent life insurance policy for first 10 policy years, without him having to show any evidence of continued good health.
+But if he is still smoking or has had any negative change in his health, either of which could preclude him from getting a better rate, American National Life offers an awesome opportunity to automatically convert or extend his policy to a 20 or 30 year term plan in the first three policy years or convert to a permanent life insurance policy for first 10 policy years without him having to show any evidence of continued good health.
 This is the perfect way to lock into a longer guaranteed level rate if my client cannot qualify for a new, better rate later.

-I rarely consider or even mention 1 year term insurance to anyone unless they have a very short term need for life insurance.
-I was even actually surprised at how competitive American National’s 1 year term rate was compared to all of the competition, even over a 5 and 10 year period.
-So this could be a very good option for anyone who needs life insurance and smokes but intends to quit or who just recently quit smoking.
-It’s also a great incentive to continue to not smoke, as a much better rate may be available as soon as you’re 12 months nicotine free!!
+I rarely consider or even mention one year term insurance to anyone unless they have a very short term need for life insurance.
+I was actually surprised at how competitive American National’s one year term rate was compared to all of the competition, even over a five and ten year period.
+This could be a very good option for anyone who needs life insurance and smokes but intends to quit or who just recently quit smoking.
+It’s also a great incentive to continue to not smoke, as a much better rate may be available as soon as you’re 12 months nicotine free!